grrhale/aerospective/README.md

 It may be easiest to run Aerospective in a python virtual environment so you do not have to install all dependencies in your primary environment.
 Here are the steps to do that:

-1) Navigated to the directory you have cloned this repository to in your CLI.
+1) Navigate to the directory you have cloned this repository to in your CLI.
 2) Run 'python -m venv venv' in that directory.
 3) Activate the virtual environment by running './venv/Scripts/activate' on Mac or Linux, or by running 'venv\scripts\activate.bat' on Windows.